 What will happen if the first layer is too thick?

 A thick first layer in 3D printing may lead to problems like poor adhesion to the bed, making prints prone to detachment or gaps.
-It can also result in lost details and an uneven appearance, thus lower overall print quality.
+It can also result in lost details and an uneven 3D printing first layer, thus lower overall print quality.
 Moreover, the thick first layer will waste more material.
 Therefore, it's recommended to set the initial layer height to approximately 75% of the nozzle's diameter when 3D printing.

 What temperatures should the first layer of a 3D printer be?